GuozhiTang/WebTestDemo/README.md

 Hint: Because some parts of project's data server was based on an internal database, the Heroku link https://fflabdemo.herokuapp.com/ can not show all functions in the projects.

+## TODO

+Configure the API endpoints of frontend in `/angular-src/src/environments` insead of creating an extra `testServer.ts` file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.